 Shooting

-Our Forests and Grassland offer off-range dispersed shooting and shooting at developed ranges.
+Our Forests and Grassland offers dispersed shooting and shooting at developed ranges.
 Both options can accommodate training needs for shooters while adhering to federal rules and regulations, local restrictions, and standard firearm safety practices.

 Sport Shooting Partners

 The Arapaho and Roosevelt National Forests and Pawnee National Grassland is part of the Northern Front Range Sport Shooting Partnership, comprised of Boulder, Clear Creek, Gilpin and Larimer counties and Colorado Parks and Wildlife.
 This group helped the Forest with the Recreational Sport Shooting Decision, signed in 2019, that identified unsuitable areas for shooting in an effort to increase public safety.
 Closing these areas is contingent on public shooting ranges opening to provide opportunities for recreational shooters.
-Currently the Devils Nose Target Range and the Clear Creek Shooting Park are under construction with plans to open in 2025.
+The Devils Nose Target Range is opened August 13, 2025, and the Clear Creek Shooting Park is under construction with plans to open in spring of 2026.

 The Arapaho and Roosevelt National Forests and Pawnee National Grassland is committed to working towards implementation of the 2019 Recreational Sport Shooting Management Decision and Forest Plan Amendment, identifying unsuitable areas for shooting on National Forest System lands.
 These closures are contingent on shooting ranges being constructed in certain geographic areas to provide for safe shooting opportunities where dispersed opportunities are limited.
 Implementation of closures is also contingent on compliance with public notice and comment procedures required by the John D. Dingell, Jr. Conservation, Management, and Recreation Act.

-Currently, the Devil’s Nose Target Range on the Clear Creek Ranger District is under construction with a planned opening in summer 2025.
-The Clear Creek Shooting Sports Park is under development with an expected opening in Fall of 2025.
-Once these ranges open, closures will begin in their associated geographic areas, as outlined in the 2019 Decision.
-A range opening will also initiate closures in Grand County and northern Larimer County where many dispersed shooting opportunities still exist.
+The Devils Nose Target Range on the Clear Creek Ranger District opened August 13, 2025.
+The Clear Creek Shooting Sports Park is under development with an expected opening in spring of 2026.
+As these ranges open, closures will begin in their associated geographic areas, as outlined in the 2019 Decision.

 The intent of these closures is to protect public safety by improving management of recreational sport shooting.
 They are a result of more than a decade of a unique federal, state, and county partnership aimed to carefully consider and balance all Forest user needs and access, while also prioritizing public safety.
 When fully implemented, the 226,113 acres identified as unsuitable for shooting will be closed.